-If exams are required, CSLB will give you an exam date after the application is initially reviewed and considered acceptable, which means no corrections nor additional information is needed.
+If exams are required, CSLB will give you an exam date after the application is initially reviewed and considered acceptable, which means no corrections or additional information is needed.

-Once you pass the exam, CSLB will officially process the application.
+Once you pass the exam, CSLB will complete its processing of the application.
 During this time, staff will take a more detailed look at your application to further ensure all requirements are met before issuing the license.